eclipse-archived/orion.client/bundles/org.eclipse.orion.client.javascript/README.md

 Using the super convenient **Ctrl+O** keybinding (or the **View** menu) you can view an outline of your source.
 Clicking outline elements takes you to the relevant position in the source.

+### Hovers

+In 8.0 we introduced a variety of hovers in the source.
+You can navigate from `importScript`, `define` statements and `require` statement, see documentation for functions and even fix some linting problems!

 # Contributing